hoprnet/hoprnet/METRICS.md

 - `hopr_chain_head_block_number`: Current block number of chain head
 - `hopr_indexer_block_number`: Current last processed block number by the indexer
 - `hopr_indexer_sync_progress`: Sync progress of the historical data by the indexer
+- `hopr_indexer_checksum`: Contains an unsigned integer that represents the low 32-bits of the Indexer checksum.
 - `hopr_chain_actions_count`: Number of different chain actions and their results, keys: `action`, `result`
 - `hopr_indexer_contract_log_counters`: Counts of different HOPR contract logs processed by the Indexer, keys: `contract`